Womack welcomes new leadership, honors outgoing commander's legacy

 |0

-This work, Womack welcomes new leadership, honors outgoing commander's legacy [Image 6 of 6], by Keisha Frith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Womack welcomes new leadership, honors outgoing commander's legacy, by Keisha Frith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.